 Last Sunday, March 18, 2018, may mark a significant day in the history of artificial intelligence.
-Aside from the headlines that still cover the news, Uber’s fatal self-driving car crash will be remembered in endless keynotes and infographics and whatnot for years to come.
+Aside from the headlines that still cover the news, Uber’s fatal driverless car crash will be remembered in endless keynotes and infographics and whatnot for years to come.

 After all, this was the first time on record that an autonomous car killed a pedestrian.